statmike/vertex-ai-mlops/Dev/BQML Predictions - Remote Model Tutorial.md

             - creates an encoding with length 768 (H)
             - and 12 attention heads (the core of BERT) to have 12 unique attention patterns for each input
         - In the section "Define your model" change the last layer to better map the output to a probability (0, 1):
-            - from `net = tf.keras.layers.Dense(1, activation=None, name='classifier')(net)`
+            - from: `net = tf.keras.layers.Dense(1, activation=None, name='classifier')(net)`
-            - to `net = tf.keras.layers.Dense(1, activation='sigmoid', name='classifier')(net)`.
+            - to: `net = tf.keras.layers.Dense(1, activation='sigmoid', name='classifier')(net)`.
-        - In the section "Export for inference" the lines that create results need to be modified now that the activation function has been changed:
+        - In the section "Export for inference" the lines that create results need to be modified now that the activation function has been changed above:
             - from:
                 - `reloaded_results = tf.sigmoid(reloaded_model(tf.constant(examples)))`
                 - `original_results = tf.sigmoid(classifier_model(tf.constant(examples)))`